pandorafms/pandorafms/pandora_agents/win32/installer/README.txt

     * Transfer Mode: This parametrer let you specify which transfer mode is going to be set up to send the agent data to the server.
 Modes available are: ssh (using scp), ftp or local.
 Local mode it is only for systems where the agent run in the same machine as the server does, cause it is basically a copy between directories.

-	* ftp_password: Specify password for FTP transfer mode (Windows only).
+	* server_pwd: Specify password for FTP transfer mode (Windows only).

     * encoding: Set the encoding type of your local system, like iso-8859-15, or utf-8.